“We love, we learn, we pray.”

 Hello and welcome to our English curriculum page!
 I am Mrs Warren, Deputy Headteacher and English Lead.

 I am delighted to share how we teach and celebrate English at St Anne Line.
-As a Catholic school, our English curriculum is built upon our mission to help every child become confident, creative, and compassionate communicators who use their voices to make a positive difference in the world.
+As a Catholic school, our English curriculum is built upon our mission to help every child become confident, creative, and compassionate communicators, who use their voices to make a positive difference in the world.

 We believe that reading and writing open the door to every subject — they allow our children to explore ideas, express their faith, and understand the beauty of God’s world and the people within it.